kkarsten62/QMapShack.AppImage/README.md

 * Ubuntu 20.04
 * Fedora 33

-Only some build test performed.
-**Deep functional tests with tracks, routes, waypoints, maps, DEMS, Routino, DB, etc. still to be done.**
+Only some build test performed so far. **Deep functional tests with tracks, routes, waypoints, maps, DEMS, Routino, DB, etc. needs still to be done.**
 ## ROUTINO_XML_PATH
-Seen from AppImage the path to ROUTINO_XML_PATH is a hard-coded path in QMapShack.
+Seen from AppImage the path `ROUTINO_XML_PATH` is a hard-coded path in QMapShack.
 Current bypass solution according to <https://docs.appimage.org/packaging-guide/manual.html> is by setting a temp link during QMapShack run time.
 ## Docker Ubuntu images are disk space consuming
 Room for Improvement could be to change from Ubuntu to a more lightweight distribution (Alpine Linux?) to reduce the needed disk space.
+## Troubleshooting
+### Mixing up different versions of QMapShack
+In a case of a strange behaviour in handling of QMapShack, it may help to delete the configuration. **Be aware:** All your personal settings for the GUI will be lost.
+Finish QMapShack first.
+Before doing so, however, back up the existing configuration.
+QMapShack will then start with the default configuration.

+	cp -r ~/.config/QLandkarte ~/.config/QLandkarte.bak
+	rm -rf ~/.config/QLandkarte

 ---
 # Credits